-Children who admitted to a , after a period of delayed entry, are required to complete statutory assessments of the National Curriculum as instructed and timetabled by the DfE, as part of the cohort in which they are taught.
+Children who admitted, after a period of delayed entry, are required to complete statutory assessments of the National Curriculum as instructed and timetabled by the DfE, as part of the cohort in which they are taught.
+This includes the completion of the Early Years statutory assessment at the end of the reception year.

-The parent/carer is responsible for sourcing any childcare provision which is required prior to the child starting at school later in the academic year, and the child will still receive their free entitlement based on 15 hours per week until they start school.
+Where a deferred entry is agreed with the admissions authority The parent/carer is responsible for sourcing any childcare provision which is required prior to the child starting at school later in the academic year, and the child will still receive their free entitlement based on 15 Universal hours or 30 Extended Entitlement hours (eligibility criteria applies) over 38 weeks of the year (annual equivalent of 570 or 1140 hours) until they start school.